New Albany Rally's closed after failed health inspection

 Officials from the Floyd County Health Department went to the Rally’s at 401 Vincennes Street to do a routine inspection and cited 13 violations, including but not limited to mold on the floors, walls and ceiling; observation of flies, ants and roaches throughout; observation of rusted and unclean equipment; and a lack of a certified food manager on site.

 The restaurant was given until 2 p.m.
-Thursday to resolve the issues, at which point it will be re-inspected by health officials.
+Thursday to resolve the issues.
+As of 3:30 p.m.
+Thursday Rally's said they were back open and serving customers.